aridlehoover/manager-README/AGILITY.md

 - **Shared Code Ownership** &mdash; Anyone on the team should be able to improve any part of the code at any time.
 Knowledge silos are terrible for the team, given that departures are a fact of life.

 - **Pair Programming** &mdash; The most effective way to accomplish the goals of shared code ownership is to write code in pairs.
-Everyone should be so lucky as to find people they pair with effectively.
+It's also a great way to spin up new team members.
+Just make sure that you don't forget video if you're pairing remotely.
+Facial expressions carry a ton of meaning.
+And, a confused look is often one of the best bits of feedback a pair can get.

 - **Whole Team** &mdash; The team is comprised of everyone necessary to the development of the software.
 At a minimum, this should include a product manager and engineers.
 Depending on the project, the team may also include designers and/or technical specialists (like a DBA).
 Bonus points for including an actual customer on the team.